Matho123/ba_image_matcher/README.md

 *Starting database*

-- you can start the database by simply using `docker-compose up`
+- you can start the database by simply using `docker-compose up` in projects root

 # Arguments
 *`image_path`:*